PixieParksie/UniProjects/README.md

 ## Four things I did to maximise accuracy and why:
 - One: Cleaned special characters

 Rationale: Tweets contain dynamic ways of conveying emotions through text.
 We retained punctuation marks ('!' and '?') to capture emotional tones during text cleaning.
-However, as there was no significant difference in the results, hence we proceeded to remove these characters.
+However, as there was no significant difference in the results - we proceeded to remove these characters.

 - Two: Lemmatisation